xmtp/XIPs/XIPs/xip-10-brandinfo-schema.md

 ## Motivation

 The SDK API currently accepts a unique `conversationId` per address pair and allows `metadata` to be set as well.
-Today, different apps use these parameters in different ways and therefore other apps may not know how to render the `conversationId` appropriately within the UI to reflect the corresponding brand.
-We propose a schema to standardize the use of conversation `metadata` for the purpose of client-side brand expression stemming from the `conversationId`.
+Today, different apps use these parameters in different ways.
+Therefore an app may not know how to correctly render in its UI `conversationId` and `metadata` for conversations originating from other apps.
+We propose a schema to standardize the use of conversation `metadata` for the purpose of app brand expression stemming from the `conversationId`.
 The `metadata` field may include other non-standard (or future standard) properties.

 Note that the schema is only applicable when setting a non-null `conversationId`.
 If `conversationId` is null, the SDK does not allow setting `metadata`.